 - 1. Provide a completed Form SF-1, Distributions of Stochastic Flood Parameters (Coastal, Inland).
 Identify the form of the probability distributions used for each function or variable, if applicable.
 Identify statistical techniques used for estimation and the specific goodness-of-fit evaluations applied along with appropriate metrics.
 Describe whether the fitted distributions provide a reasonable agreement with available historical data.
 Provide a link to the location of the form [insert hyperlink here]. - 2.
-Provide the date of loss of the insurance claims data used for validation and verification of the flood model. - 3.
+Describe the insurance flood claims data used for validation and verification of the flood model. - 3.
 Provide an assessment of uncertainty in flood probable maximum loss levels and in flood loss costs for flood output ranges using confidence intervals or other scientific characterizations of uncertainty. - 4.
 Justify any differences between the historical and modeled results using current scientific and statistical methods in the appropriate disciplines.